Erano01/SpringBoot-Restful-CRUD-Api/README.md

 # SpringBoot-Restful-CRUD-Api
-Simple SpringBoot Rest CRUD API that you can make HTTP method queries.
+Simple SpringBoot Rest CRUD API that you can make HTTP method querie